What's new in Microsoft Defender ATP

 A new built-in capability that uses a risk-based approach to the discovery, prioritization, and remediation of endpoint vulnerabilities and misconfigurations.

-Machine health and compliance report The machine health and compliance report provides high-level information about the devices in your organization.
+Device health and compliance report The device health and compliance report provides high-level information about the devices in your organization.

 Threat protection reports